Ivasan7/shortener/Readme.md

 4. `docker run -it <image name> /bin/bash`
 5. (cd code/shortener) -> supposed to start up in this directory
 5. `shortener -h`
-6. On Linux systems the binary can be copied out and used natively so the open in browser functinality is available.
+6. On Linux systems the binary can be copied out and used natively so the "open in browser" functinality is available.
   (docker cp...)

 ## Developer mode